Fureniku/Storage-Display/scratch.md

 - Half Shelf - 2x1 (Upper/Mid/Lower)
 - Weapon rack - 4x1
 - Pegboard - 2x2 - maybe work like chests on a larger scale?
+- Jukebox - Only holds records (16).
+Can select and play from any.
+Maybe playlists?
 - Fillables:
 	- Holds multiple stacks of one type of item
 	- Right click with the item to store, right click with empty to withdraw